mojaloop/mojaloop/FAQ.md

 # Frequently Asked Questions

-_Note: The name of the code will soon be updated to “Majaloop.”
+_Note: The name of the code will soon be updated to “Majaloop”.
 The code itself will remain the same._

 _What is Level One Project?_
 Level One Project is open-source software for building interoperable digital payments platforms on a national scale.
 It makes it easy for different kinds of providers to link up their services and deploylow-cost financial services innew markets.